Skrimpton/Misc/Stream linux audio using pulseaudio.md

 This is how I used to stream audio from my NUC running Linux to my Windows desktop - where the headset was plugged in.

-* *Link and/or photo missing I guess.
-There is no further explanation*
+* *Link and/or photo missing, I guess.
+There is no further explanation as to "how"*
 <br>

 ## Options: